splunk/public-o11y-docs/get-started/tutorials/k8s-java-traces-tutorial/deploy-collector-k8s-java.rst

     This command starts running a new deployment called ``spring-petclinic`` as well as a pod with a similar name.

-We've now successfully deployed the Spring PetClinic Java application in a Kubernetes pod.
+You've now successfully deployed the Spring PetClinic Java application in a Kubernetes pod.

 .. _k8s-java-verify:

 Verify your deployment
 ==================================

-Let's make sure that everything is running correctly.
+Make sure that everything is running correctly.
 Run the following command on your application pod, and replace ``<pod-name>`` with the name of your Spring Petclinic application pod:

 .. code-block:: bash